 There are many differences between practicing medicine as an independent physician and practicing as a member of a managed care system.
-I have done both in my career, and I have insights into why many doctors prefer to remain independent, and why many patients prefer to see a doctor who operates outside of the managed care system.
+I have done both in my career, and I have insights into why many doctors prefer to remain independent and why many patients prefer to see a doctor who operates outside of the managed care system.

 The Challenges in Remaining Independent

 - Collecting Co-pays

-· Showing meaningful use of Electronic Medical Records
+- Showing meaningful use of Electronic Medical Records

-Keeping pace with technology
+- Keeping pace with technology

-Being reimbursed by payers
+- Being reimbursed by payers

-Adapting to the fee-for-performance payment model
+- Adapting to the fee-for-performance payment model

-Dealing with rising operational costs
+- Dealing with rising operational costs

-Maintaining HIPAA compliance
+- Maintaining HIPAA compliance

-Coping with decreasing Revenue
+- Coping with decreasing Revenue

 Many Patients Prefer an Independent Physician

-This is one reason why patients have a better experience seeing an independent physician.
+That is one reason why patients have a better experience seeing an independent physician.

-Individual choice is important not only for the community but also for the quality of the care that each individual patient deserves.
+Individual choice is necessary not only for the sake of the community.
+It is also for the quality of the care that each patient deserves.
 Healthcare should be in the hands of individual patients and individual physicians.
-Teamwork, interoperability, and centralization of healthcare is a necessity for efficient healthcare delivery across the nation and the world.
+Teamwork, interoperability, and centralization of healthcare is necessity for efficient healthcare delivery across the nation and the world.

 An Independent Physician Practice Model Begins with Embracing Technology

-Instead of rejecting these technologies, physicians should get involved, and make them better.
+Instead of rejecting these technologies, physicians should get involved and make them better.

 The corporate model of healthcare offers many advantages, but in the end, it will never serve all patients’ needs.

 It’s difficult for physicians to remain independent, but it’s better for our healthcare system if many doctors can resist the pull into managed care.
-Consumers need choice, it’s what keeps our economy — and patients — healthy.
+Consumers need choice.
+It’s what keeps our economy — and patients — healthy.